-- an SCAPC to purchase an amount of pension 'lost' during a period of authorised unpaid leave of absence or during a period of unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - an additional regular contribution (ARC), added years, Preston part-time buy-back, or additional survivor benefit contribution (ASBC) contract / arrangement in force before 1 April 2014 - see section 6.4.
+an additional regular contribution (ARC), added years, Preston part-time buyback, or additional survivor benefit contribution (ASBC) contract / arrangement in force before 1 April 2014 - see section 6.4.

 are not reduced to half rate.
 The contributions under such contracts / arrangements continue to be paid in full.